Architecture in Buenos Aires: The Most Beautiful Places to Visit

 The building itself dates back to 1889 and worked as the central post office in Buenos Aires until 2002.
 In 2015, it became a cultural center and changed its name to the current one.

-This example of Buenos Aires’ beautiful architecture can be found just a stone’s throw from the popular must-see presidential palace, Casa Rosada.
+This example of the beautiful architecture in Buenos Aires can be found just a stone’s throw from the popular must-see presidential palace, Casa Rosada.

 Location: Sarmiento 151, Buenos Aires